Zer000reZ/cen-plus/README.md

 ## Features
 Future plans can be seen in /raw/TODO.txt

+these option can be found by:
+* going to "chrome://extensions"
+* clicking on options under cen-plus
+OR
+*

 ### Searchbar
 #### Sorting
 * 123: By the amunt of Posts